 Want a treat that isn’t a hefty slice of pie?
 New to the world of pumpkin?
 Go small this fall!

-Fun and tiny, these truffles are bite-sized confections you can enjoy all autumn.
+Fun and tiny, these truffles are bite-sized confections you can enjoy all autumn and well into the holidays.

 I’m very happy to report that my dear friend Becky is now a complete convert – after trying these creamy delights, she’s already planning on making homemade pumpkin cake this Thanksgiving, and pumpkin pie smoothies and coffee creamer in the mornings!

 I’m always open to other innovative ways to use this ingredient.
 I picked up a can of puree at the grocery store this weekend and am open to suggestions.
 Do you have a foolproof people-who-don’t-eat-pumpkin-should-try-it recipe?